daq-tools/kotori/doc/source/about/scenarios.rst

 - Convert and transcode measurement data from/to different payload formats such as CSV, JSON, XML, etc.
-- Persist measurement data into contemporary databases and storage systems such as TSDB, RDBMS or NoSQL.
+- Persist measurement data into contemporary databases and storage systems such as TSDB, RDBMS or NoSQL without further ado.
 - Rewrite and redistribute data through a variety of egress data channels.
 - Instantly display measurement values on arrival using default database dashboards.
-- Optionally, build advanced dashboards interactively.
+- Build advanced dashboards interactively using Grafana_.
 - Notify subscribed users or devices of events like above-/below-threshold or data-loss.